How to make a Triplanar Shader in Godot

 Initialization

 To make texture mapping UV-independent we needed to find some sort of alternative coordinates space.
-We've decided to use world-space vertex coordinates, initialized like so:
+We've decided to use world-space vertex coordinates, initialized like the following:

 uniform vec3 _triplanar_pos;